MicrosoftDocs/Viva/Viva/glint/set-up-user-roles.md

 This functionality works for roles, which already have filters and/or populations applied to them.

 1. From the **User Roles** page, select a role to view or edit.
 2. On the **Role Settings** page, the number of members of this group will display and the attribute rule applied.
-(Example:***Includes: Gender: Female***)
+(Example: ***Includes: Gender: Female***)
 3. To change, select **Edit Attribute Rules**.
 4. In the new display window, choose from:
-   - I want to include all active employees only
+   - I want to include all active employees only, or
    - I want to filter all active employees by the following populations
 5. Add new population(s) and filter(s) as desired.
 6. Choose whether to include inactive employees or to exclude any employees.